truenas/documentation/content/SCALETutorials/SystemSettings/Advanced/ManageCronJobsSCALE.md

 An in-progress cron task postpones any later scheduled instances of the task until the one already running completes.

 {{< expand "Cron Job Schedule Format" "v" >}}
-Cron Job schedules use six asterisks that represent minutes, hours, days of the month, days of the week, and months in that order.
+Cron job schedules use six asterisks that represent minutes, hours, days of the month, days of the week, and months in that order.

 For example, a schedule of *1 1 1 * sat,sun* would run at 01:01 AM, on day 1 of the month, and only on Saturday and Sunday.